Code-Institute-Submissions/milestone_2_rpoas/README.md

 - Can select list be creating automatically?

 ### Events
-x Change the lnglats of markers to match with towns x add events
-- Expand events list when marker clicked
+x change the lnglats of markers to match with towns x add events x expand events list when marker clicked x don't delete info window content when another is clicked
-- Close infowindow when another is clicked
+- close infowindow when another is clicked
-- Don't delete info window content when another is clicked
+- style accordians

 ### Contact
 x Form